Linear Convergence of Gradient Descent for Quadratically Regularized Optimal Transport: Introduction

 for $n\geq 0$, where the initial values $(f_0,g_0)$ are given and the explicit form of the gradient is

-We observe that the iteration~\eqref{GradientDescentIntro} is fairly straightforward to implement, similarly as the Sinkhorn iteration, however it is free from exponentially large or small values.
-Indeed, even a naive implementation is stable for very small parameters $\eps$, a key reason for the growing interest in quadratic regularization.
-We observe that evaluating the integrals in~\eqref{gradientIntro} may require replacing~$P$ and~$Q$ by empirical samples, especially in high-dimensional problems.
+We observe that the iteration~\eqref{GradientDescentIntro} is fairly straightforward to implement, like the Sinkhorn iteration, but it is free from exponentially large or small values.
+Indeed, even a naive implementation is stable for very small parameters $\eps$.
+Evaluating the integrals in~\eqref{gradientIntro} may require replacing~$P$ and~$Q$ by empirical samples, especially in high-dimensional problems.
 In that respect, it is useful to know that the quadratically regularized optimal transport problem has parametric sample complexity~\cite{GonzalezSanzDelBarrioNutz.25}---it does not suffer from the same curse of dimensionality as optimal transport.

-We provide a theoretical analysis in a general setting covering continuous and semi-discrete marginals; in fact, we will only assume that one of the two marginal measures has connected support and does not charge small sets.
-The main result (\cref{Theorem:Explicit}) shows that for step size $\eta<\eps$, the iterates $(f_n,g_n)$ converge linearly in $L^2$ to the solution $(f_*,g_*)$ of the dual problem~\eqref{eq:DualIntro}; that is, there exist $\delta_*<1$ and $n\geq n_0$ such that
+We provide a theoretical analysis in a general continuous setting with marginals that do not charge small sets and one marginal having connected support.
+The main result (\cref{Theorem:Explicit}) shows that for step size $\eta<\eps$, the iterates $(f_n,g_n)$ converge linearly in $L^2$ to the solution $(f_*,g_*)$ of the dual problem~\eqref{eq:DualIntro}; that is, there exist $\delta_*<1$ and $n_0\ge0$ such that

 for all $n\geq n_0$.
 Our numerical experiments suggest that this bound accurately captures the behavior of the algorithm: convergence is approximately geometric after a burn-in period.
 Our mathematical analysis centers on the linearization $\mathbb{L}$ of the gradient descent operator $\mathbb{I} + \eta {\rm D}\Gamma$ at the optimum $(f_*,g_*)$.
 Indeed, we show that the linear operator $\mathbb{L}_n$ mapping $(f_n,g_n)-(f_{*},g_{*})$ to $(f_{n+1},g_{n+1})-(f_{*},g_{*})$ converges in operator norm to $\mathbb{L}$.
-The main result in \cref{Theorem:Explicit} then boils down to showing that $\mathbb{L}$ is a strict contraction.
-Thus, we establish that the spectrum of the self-adjoint operator $\mathbb{L}$ is contained in~$(-1,1)$.
-We mention that a similar proof strategy would likely apply to a class of $f$-divergence regularizations that includes $L^p$ regularization for $1<p<2$; more specifically, the class detailed in~\cite[Assumption~2.1]{GonzalezSanzEcksteinNutz.25}.
+The main mathematical contribution of this paper is a spectral analysis of~$\mathbb{L}$.
+It establishes that the spectrum of the self-adjoint operator $\mathbb{L}$ is contained in~$(-1,1)$ and hence that its operator norm satisfies $\|\mathbb{L}\|_{\mathrm{op}}<1$ (\cref{pr:contractionExplicit}).
+This norm then gives the eventual contraction constant $\delta_*$ in the main result~\eqref{intro-linear-conv}.